idvorkin/idvorkin.github.io/_posts/2018-01-01-fuck-pride.md

 *Important Side Bar: Being effective often requires negotiation.
 The bible for negotiation is [Getting to Yes](https://www.google.com/search?q=getting+to+yes) which I highly recommend*

+#### Feeling life isn't fair because a low probability random event occurred to me.

+**Antidote:**  Remember, the only fair thing in life is that it is completely unfair.
+Compare your "life is unfair" narrative to folks with bigger problems.
+Getting a fast acting random cancer, beating it, and getting it again ([founder of apple](https://en.wikipedia.org/wiki/Steve_Jobs#Death)), freak accidents ( [Super Man Actor](https://en.wikipedia.org/wiki/Christopher_Reeve) )  and crippling diseases ([Smartest guy on earth](http://www.hawking.org.uk/)).
+Even better - if you're a parent imagine any of those things happening to your kids.
+Yeah, maybe be glad something worse didn't happen.

+*Important Side Bar: Don't let "life being unfair" be an excuse to avoid learning or skirt responsibility.
+Each challenge we get is a precious learning opportunity - make this most of it*

+#### Other examples

 I'll continue to add examples to this post over time (likely when I need to remind myself or someone else of the perils of pride).
 Here are other examples where pride has fucked me up:

 * Not willing to apologize